Spring wildlife at Croome

 Spring has arrived and wildlife at Croome starts to emerge in the parkland.

 Small garden birds sing their hearts out to attract mates and start to gather nesting materials.
-The bird hide, secreted in a quiet spot in the Church Shrubbery, is a great place to hear birdsong and glimpse woodpeckers, pheasants, nuthatches and treecreepers, as well as assorted finches and tits at the feeding stations.
+The Church Shrubbery, is a great place to hear birdsong and glimpse woodpeckers, pheasants, nuthatches and treecreepers, as well as assorted finches and tits at the feeding stations.

 A walk through the parkland reveals larger birds like kestrel, buzzard, cormorant and heron, as well as fieldfare and redwing.
 Look out for an elusive kingfisher, sometimes glimpsed around the lakeside as well as swans, Canada geese, ducks, goosander, moorhens and coots.

 Late spring sees many migratory birds returning to Croome.
 House martins and swallows return to their nests at the RAF buildings and the Court.
 Swifts are often seen soaring around the parkland.

 Warmer days also mean visitors can rest awhile and enjoy the astonishing aerial display of the colourful dragonflies and damselflies hovering and swooping around the edges of the lake.

 You can watch the bees collecting pollen from the flowers, at the same time pollenating the plants around the parkland.

 Over the last couple of years, sightings of otters at Croome have been on the increase, and we now believe we have a resident family of otters in the river.
 This year many more people have seen them in the area around the Chinese Bridge, will you be lucky to spot them?

 The team at Croome have consulted with specialist ecologists and ornithologists to ensure that the nightingale habitat at Croome can be preserved and a programme of work was undertaken over the winter in 2016 to further develop the habitat we have.